Egor3f/rssalchemy/README.md

 | Hosting              | Self-hosting              | Self-hosting                 | Self-hosting            | Only cloud    |
 | Price                | Free and open-source      | Free and open-source         | Free and open-source    | Paid ($8/mon) |

-## Project status

-Program is still under development.
-The code architecture is not final, no CI, etc...

 ## Demo instance

 [rssalchemy.efprojects.com](https://rssalchemy.efprojects.com)

 ## Deployment